casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

     --session-version 1
 ```

-To find the contract package hash, look at the named keys associated with your contract.
+To find the contract package hash, look at the account's named keys associated with the contract.
 Here is an example:

 ```json
 {